-ERS Real Estate Staff and RVK propose targeting \$0 in capital commitments for Fiscal Year 2017, with the potential to allocate up to \$250 million if attractive opportunities present themselves.
-We ask for this flexibility. as ERS has opportunistically pruned some of its overvalued real estate investments in the core arena over the past year, preserving "dry powder" to allocate to potentially attractive opportunities that may arise during the upcoming Fiscal Year.
-With this proposed commitment amount, ERS should continue its "steady state" real estate allocation going forward (7.0% of the ERS Total Portfolio for the Private Real Estate Portfolio and 3.0% of the ERS Total Portfolio for the Public Real Estate Portfolio).
-Due to the faster pace of capital commitments over the previous several years and due to the amount of capital commitments left to deploy within the currently approved funds, this proposed capital commitment proposal is a shift from the significant "ramp up" period from Fiscal Years 2011 through 2016.
-While ERS Real Estate Staff and RVK wish to be judicious with respect to new allocations this Fiscal Year, any proposed investments will likely be focused on taking advantage of what appears to be better risk adjusted returns in the non-core real estate markets, particularly "hybrid" real estate asset classes such as senior housing and medical office and markets outside of the United States.
-While ERS Real Estate Staff and RVK will focus primarily on non-core real estate opportunities in the coming Fiscal Year, they will also continue to carefully evaluate core real estate investment opportunities for addition to the Private Real Estate Portfolio.
-Similar to Fiscal Year 2016, the focus in the core portfolio during Fiscal Year 2017 will be primarily on alternative core investments such as international core and medical office, providing better risk adjusted returns and diversification benefits than "traditional" core real estate investments.
-Given the relative attractiveness of valuations in non-core real estate, ERS Real Estate Staff and RVK propose overweighting non-core real estate and underweighting core real estate in the Private Real Estate Portfolio for the foreseeable future.
-Due to continued valuation increases in the "traditional" core space, ERS submitted redemption requests from its commingled openended and industrial-focused core funds in early 2016.
-ERS was able to take advantage of the buoyancy in the market to sell part of its position in its industrial-focused core fund in the secondary market at a premium to net asset value, providing additional returns to the ERS Trust.
-In Fiscal Year 2017 and beyond, ERS may consider separate accounts for certain strategies or geographic focus to enhance net returns with potentially more control.
+ERS Real Estate Staff propose targeting \$525 million in capital commitments for Fiscal Year 2018.
+With this proposed commitment amount, ERS should continue its "steady state" real estate allocation going forward.
+The recommended funding level in part seeks to replace returned capital as managers from early vintage years complete fund liquidations.
+To date, there are four investments near final liquidation: two 2011 vintage non-core deals, a European debt strategy and a strategy buying fragmented ownership in real estate partnerships and two non-core US industrial funds.
+The industrial fund managers were able to execute large portfolio sales at opportune market timing, and are on track to produce returns far in excess of original return expectations.
+While ERS Real Estate Staff intend to be judicious with respect to new allocations this Fiscal Year, any proposed investments will likely be focused on taking advantage of what appears to be better risk adjusted returns in the non-core real estate markets, particularly "hybrid" real estate asset classes such as senior housing and medical office and markets outside of the United States.
+While ERS Real Estate Staff will focus primarily on non-core real estate opportunities in the coming Fiscal Year, they will also continue to carefully evaluate core real estate investment opportunities for addition to the Private Real Estate Portfolio, particularly as market conditions evolve.
+Similar to Fiscal Year 2017, the focus in the core portfolio during Fiscal Year 2018 will be primarily on alternative core investments such as international core and medical office, providing better risk adjusted returns and diversification benefits than "traditional" core real estate investments.
+Given the relative attractiveness of valuations in non-core real estate, ERS Real Estate Staff propose overweighting non-core real estate and underweighting core real estate in the Private Real Estate Portfolio for the foreseeable future.

+&lt;sup>2 Denominator effect refers to the fact that the size of the overall portfolio will vary as well due to increases or decreases in the value of the total ERS Trust, including public equities, fixed income, etc.

+In Fiscal Year 2018 and beyond, ERS may consider separate accounts for certain strategies or geographic focus to enhance net returns with potentially more control.
 For example, during Fiscal Year 2015, ERS implemented an innovative separate account focusing on self-storage, allowing ERS flexibility in allocating capital.
-In Fiscal Year 2016, it continued its innovations within the separate account arenas focusing on real estate co-investments and a re-up to its successful real estate emerging manager platform.
+In Fiscal Year 2016, it continued its innovations within the separate account arena focusing on real estate co-investments and a re-up to its successful real estate emerging manager platform.